 A typical business analyst performs a variety of duties in the workplace.
 Some of these responsibilities include analyzing data, preparing reports, presenting information to leadership teams and leading analytical projects and business planning to assist the leadership team in achieving maximum business performance.
 Business analysts gather information, make sense of the data and then report to the company’s management.
 The level and intentions of these reports, whether it’s predictive analysis or big data analysis, may vary from asking “What happened?” to “When is it likely to happen?” to “When can it happen, given the behavior of a big community?”

 Another area of business analytics is detective analysis, which answers the question: “Why did it happen?”
 Detective analysis starts where reporting ends, and you begin looking for reasons behind unexpected changes.
-Typical problems are “Why did sales drop in last two months?” or “Why did the latest campaign underperform?”
-In order to find the answers to these questions, detective analysts are expected to reference past trends and distribution changes, and make correlations between the two sets of data.
+Typical problems are “Why did sales drop in the last two months?” or “Why did the latest campaign underperform?”
+In order to find the answers to these questions, detective analysts are expected to reference past trends and distribution changes and make correlations between the two sets of data.

 Reasons to Become a Business Analyst